 Examples of companies that did not pass our proprietary evaluation criteria:

-In all the above cases, Ellington decisions were made through a structured, proven, strategic process that included members of the Scientific, Business and Operational team.
-This proprietary process has successfully been used by DARPA to evaluate the viability of funding ideas that resulted in a significant impact on US National Security including healthcare.
+In all the above cases, Ellington’s decisions were made through a structured, proven, strategic process that included Scientific, Business, and Operational team members.
+DARPA has successfully used this proprietary process to evaluate the viability of funding ideas that have significantly impacted US national security, including healthcare.